f0kycNIK/API_lesson-6_VK/README.md

 ```
 Comics are temporarily downloaded to the `xkcd` folder, at the end of the
 publication, the comic is entered into the list of publications, the
 identifier is the name of the comic.
-Once published, the comic is removed
+Once published, the comic will be removed
 from the `xkcd`.

 ## Project Goals